Fighting the Green

 Under the fringe of black there was a hesitant nod.
 All of the sudden anger and awful feelings Lily had been harboring melted away.
-She looked away from her old friend, at the ground.
-She knew her eyes must be red, tears on the precipice.
-She didn't want him to see her weeping at the thought that a friend who had double crossed them, had come around.
+She looked away from her old friend at the Hogwarts stones on the floor.
+She knew her eyes must be red from all the tears she wanted to shed.
+She didn't want him to see her weeping at the thought that a friend who had double crossed them had come around.
 Severus wasn't much for forgiveness; he never had been.

 "Did you," she finally uttered in the silence.

-"Redeem yourself?" she asked, her eyes lifting from the cobblestones.
+"Redeem yourself?" she asked, as her eyes lifted from the stones.

 They regarded one another for a very long time.
 Here at Hogwarts they weren't order members or death eaters, simply a girl and a boy that had once been friends.
 Time had not stopped however, the boyish face Lily had remembered had been given up to cruel age, jaded and sardonic with none of the humor remaining.
-The man standing in front of her might as well be a stranger, as the boy that sat in her room confessing atrocious acts had been, so long ago.
+The man standing in front of her might as well have been a stranger, as far away from the boy that had tearfully sat outside Gryffindor for her so long ago.

 "Lils!" a voice called her, very far away, "Is he with you?"

 "No Sirius," Lily said quickly, "James isn't here yet, have you seen him?"

 Severus' footsteps clicked loudly on the stone floors, his robes leaving in a flurry of black.
 Lily shook herself out of the strange daydream she'd been in for the past twenty four hours and flung herself to the stairway.